Rarely In Doubt.

 - Built a speaking, training and coaching business to several million dollars a year, and then burned it all down when I decided I didn’t want to be in that world any more (and against the advice of many, deleted an email of ~140,000 people – that was actually fun).

 I’ve also lost some amazing people in my life because of unmet expectations, jealousy, greed, misunderstanding and mismatched core values, to name just a few reasons.
 And I was responsible for more of those than I like to admit.
+And then of course, losing people I loved to unfair shit like cancer, strokes and the like.
+The one at the top of that list is my Mom, who I lost in 2015 – the experience of which taught me a whole lot about what matters, and taught me a lot of shit about myself.

 I’m unperfect, and I’m amazing.
 Just like everyone other human being on this planet.
 How every person deserves to feel.
 And that’s my goal here: to give everyone the gift of embracing their unperfectness, and their awesomeness.